tomkimpson/minimal-mistakes/index.md

 ![]({{ site.url }}/images/bio-pic.png)
 {: .image-pull-right}

-I am currently trying to get this to work
+I am currently trying to get this to work. so if I make some edits here do they show up?